-Inmates wearing headscarves or other approved coverings shall not be required to remove them while in the presence of or while visible to the opposite sex, if they so desire.
-Religious garments that substantially cover the inmate's head and face shall be temporarily removed during the taking of booking and identification photographs.
+Incarcerated persons wearing headscarves or other approved coverings shall not be required to remove them while in the presence of or while visible to the opposite gender, if they so desire.
+Religious garments that substantially cover the person's head and face shall be temporarily removed during the taking of booking and identification photographs.

-To the extent reasonably practicable, alternative housing may be considered to accommodate an inmate's need for religious attire, while meeting the security needs of the facility.
+To the extent reasonably practicable, alternative housing may be considered to accommodate an incarcerated person's need for religious attire, while meeting the security needs of the facility.